alanng10/Alga/Docue/a.md

 in Class Lang that it did release.
 The desktop environment is open source.
 The desktop environment is execute on Ubuntu Linux.
+Android Desktop has Ubuntu Linux execution by default.
 Android Desktop execute the desktop environment by Ubuntu Linux.

 Intel has define join.